youngfran/virus_host_predict/README.md

 Contains the notebooks used to train and test the different datasets.
 The  run_Bact_DNA.ipynb notebook contains the best annotations.
 Each notebook generates one csv file in the results folder.

+### Mylibs
+1. vhdb.py - load virus host data base table as an object.
+2. datasets.py  - class containing  dataset information.
+3. featureset.py - class containing information for each featureset for the dataset object.